dillin92/whatcha-eatin-/README.md

 ## Description

-Whatcha Eatin? is a fun little application that spits out a random restaurantin those times that you just can't decide where to go.
+Whatcha Eatin? is a fun little application that spits out a random restaurant in those times that you just can't decide where to go.
 Simply click the GO TO! button and it will give you a random restaurant!

 ## Usage Information